B2B industries have been using catalogs for decades.

 Scouring the index of a print catalog can easily take several minutes when you’re looking for a couple different products.

-When you decide to transition to a B2B eCommerce catalog on the other hand, you’ll be able to integrate instant search functionality as standard.
+When you decide to transition to a b2b catalog on the other hand, you’ll be able to integrate instant search functionality as standard.

 This not only allows your customers to find what they need far more efficiently, it also keeps them in the positive frame of mind that maximizes their likelihood of buying from you.